Being the record-keeper I am, and in utter respect for this home we adore, I took lots of pictures of our last holiday season here.

 So amidst a little bit of dread but a lot of nostalgia, we pulled out all our decorations again.
 (Halloween is back HERE, and it’s funny I kind of shared a lot of the same thoughts back there too…I must really have a lot of sentimental attachment issues!)

 And my heart warmed thinking of all the memories that have filled up this home of ours.

 I take a lot of joy in holiday decor.
-So do our kids (see here for an example).
+So do our kids (see here

 I love the feeling it brings into a home.
 I wonder what I will do without a banister next year, and things all in different spots, and different colors and textures surrounding us?